MSDEVMTL/GlobalAzureBootcamp-2019/Lab6/README.md

 ## Time to test our work

-1. Use provided assets to add all images in the container (storage explorer) (**Provide assets**)
+Using the Azure Portal or the Azure Storage Explorer, try to upload different images.
+Note that you may need to delete manually the previous file if you want to use them in your test.
+The Azure Function will only get triggered on *New* images.

-2. check what is left of assets that were dogs
+Check what is left of assets that were dogs.

-3. *Extra credit*: move non-dog assets to another container using the available function overload
+If you have time, try to move into another container the "non-dog" images, instead of deleting them.

-## Reference
+## References

 - [Automate resource deployment for your function app in Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-infrastructure-as-code?WT.mc_id=globalazure-github-frbouche)
 - [Azure Functions binding expression patterns](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-expressions-patterns?WT.mc_id=globalazure-github-frbouche)